TheMetMan/backdrop_upgrade_made_easy/README.md

 ## To upgrade I follow this workflow:

+- Export Prod and push to git repo
-- Sync Prod to Local and test
+- Pull repo to Local, import and test
 - Upgrade Local and test
+- Push Local to git repo
-- Sync Dev to Local and test
+- Pull repo to Dev and test
-- Sync Prod to Local and test
+- Pull repo to Prod and test

 It is useful to have a standard naming convention, so I use <SiteName>.local, <SiteName>dev and <SiteName>prod

 My Local Sites are on a local server and the Dev and Prod on remote servers.

-*IMPORTANT!*
+*IMPORTANT!
+You will need these scripts*
 I have created Bash Scripts to export and import the site configuration and database.
 Also, to upgrade core and modules.
 These can be found on GitHub [here](https://github.com/TheMetMan/backdrop-web-install) as well.
 See that project for more information.

 ## Automation and Streamlining: